Everything You Ever Wanted to Know (and some things you didn’t) About Becoming Financially Independent

 You’ll notice that “investing” is actually step 4.
-That’s because the preperation is the most important step of your journey to financial independence.
-You can’t build a house on a poor foundation and you probably won’t achieve financial independence without the first three steps.
+That’s because the preparation is the most important step of your journey to financial independence.
+You can’t build a house on a poor foundation and you probably won’t achieve financial independence without planning properly.

 Step 1 to Being Financially Independent – Educate Yourself

-It doesn’t take a graduate degree to achieve FI.
+It doesn’t take a graduate degree to achieve financial freedom.
 It doesn’t even take a bachelor’s degree.
 Honestly, anybody can do it.

 Look at this simple example: Imagine you are the greatest typist in the world and also a highly paid lawyer.
 You may start your practice both in court and doing your own paperwork.

-Of course, nobody can do your paperwork better than you can – you are the greatest at it.
-After all, if you want something done right, you need to do it yourself.
+You figure nobody can do your paperwork better than you can – you are the greatest at it.
+After all, if you want something done right, you need to do it yourself, right?